About Mark Lund

 In 2002, Lund authored his first book Frozen Assets: The New Order of Figure Skating.

-From 1994-2014, Lund has been selected by television and media outlets to analyze the sport of figure skating.
+Since 1994 Lund has been selected by television and media outlets to analyze the sport of figure skating.
 His most notable work came during the 2002 Winter Olympics, where he made over 220 appearances on domestic and international TV networks, including CNN, ABC, CBS, MSNBC, FOX, ESPN, BBC, NPR, CBC and CTV.
-His work in the sport of figure skating landed him as one of the judge’s on FOX’s Skating with Celebrities in 2006.
+His work in the sport of figure skating landed him as a judge on FOX’s Skating with Celebrities in 2006.

-After Ashton International Media, Lund founded Scene, a contemporary newsmagazine for the gay community that was distributed in nine countries.
+After Ashton International Media Lund founded Scene, a contemporary newsmagazine that was distributed in nine countries.

 Leaving Scene in 2006, Lund combined his passion for science fiction and space exploration and wrote the feature-length screenplay, First World.
 Nominated for screenplay awards at the California Independent Film Festival, The Movie Deal and Fantastic Planet Film Festival, Lund condensed the story and produced a 25 minute short film version that has screened at 20 sci-fi conventions in the United States, Australia, Japan, Great Britain, Ireland and India.
 First World was released on DVD by IndieFlix and Hulu in 2009.

-From 2009-2010, Lund was the drama director for Becker College where he produced/directed Break Fast, Antigone Now and The Long Red Herring – resurrecting the school’s drama program after a 20-year hiatus.
-Later that year he wrote the screenplay Justice Is Mind.
+From 2009-2010 Lund was the drama director for Becker College where he produced/directed Break Fast, Antigone Now and The Long Red Herring – resurrecting the school’s drama program after a 20-year hiatus.
+Later that year he wrote the screenplay Justice Is Mind based on thought-identification technology and neurolaw.

-In 2011, his ebook First World: Covenant, a prequel novella to the screenplay First World: Revelation, was published.
+In 2011 his ebook First World: Covenant, a prequel novella to the screenplay First World, was published.
 That fall, Lund produced and directed the short film Evidence based on his feature length screenplay Justice Is Mind.

-In 2016 Lund returned to figure skating with Serpentine.
-In this Cold War modern day political thriller, Lund is developing this feature film in the same fashion as Justice Is Mind.
-In the fall Lund directed the first ten pages of his script for an early 2017 release.
-Should the short be well received, the feature will go into production in 2017 for a 2018 release after the Winter Olympics in South Korea.
+Lund returned to figure skating in 2016 with Serpentine.
+In this Cold War modern day political thriller, Lund is developing this feature film in the same fashion as Justice Is Mind with the production of a short film version first.
+He directed the first ten pages of his script which was released in March 2017 as Serpentine: The Short Program.